-Each year, Amoskeag Health hosts the Morning Matters Breakfast, our largest fundraiser of the year.
-For the past 12 years, this event has brought together leaders from local businesses, government and the community to support uncompensated healthcare for nearly 6,000 underserved children in Greater Manchester.
-Approximately 78% of Amoskeag Health patients live below 200% of the 2018 Federal Poverty Level ($42,661 for a family of 3).
+Amoskeag Health hosts the Morning Matters Breakfast.
+For the past 14 years, this event has brought together leaders from local businesses, government and the community to support uncompensated healthcare for over 5,200 underserved children in Greater Manchester.
+Approximately 78% of Amoskeag Health patients live below 200% of the Federal Poverty Level.
+In 2022, provided the pandemic allows us to safely socialize together, Amoskeag Health will introduce a new annual event in the fall.
 For additional information about Morning Matters or to learn more about other events we are planning, please visit our website at www.amoskeaghealth.org or follow us on Facebook, LinkedIn and Twitter.

-Amoskeag Health is a Federally Qualified Health Center (FQHC) that relies on donations, sponsorships and in-kind giving from individuals, corporations and foundations in order to assist our patients with non-reimbursable wrap-around services.
-These include language interpretation, transportation, emergency food and diapers, and dental referrals.
-Donations are received through donor-advised-funds, a secure online giving portal at www.amoskeaghealth.org/about-us/donate/, and bank checks mailed directly to 145 Hollis Street.
-Additional ways to give include making a gift in honor or memory of a loved one or establishing a legacy gift established through your estate planning.
+Amoskeag Health relies on donations, sponsorships and in-kind giving from individuals, corporations and foundations in order to provide every patient with access to healthcare, behavior health counseling, basic needs assistance and social services.
+Donations can be made securely online at www.amoskeaghealth.org/about-us/donate.
+Additional ways to give include making a gift in honor or memory of a loved one or establishing a legacy gift set up through your estate planning.

 Board Officers / Board Members

 Primerica Financial Services

 Cumberland Consulting Group